DON’T FOLLOW YOUR PASSION: Career Advice for a Young Person Looking for Success

 Don’t Train for Work That Makes Less Than $40 Per Hour

 This eliminates a lot of fields you’ll find training for at universities and colleges.
-The main purpose of a job is to support the life of human beings, and ideally to support a complete family without a second income.
-Home life is important enough that one person should be focussed on it exclusively.
+The main purpose of a job is to financially support the life of human beings, and ideally to support a complete family without a second income.
+Home life is important enough that one person should be focussed on it exclusively, if at all possible.
 You need to earn at least $40 per hour (that’s $80,000 a year) to do this in Canada.
 More is better.
-It always amazes me how many young people invest years of their lives and tens of thousands of dollars pursuing a job that only earns them what they could have earned without that training (or perhaps a bit more, i.e. $20 per hour).
+It always amazes me how many young people invest years of their lives and tens of thousands of dollars (sometimes more than $100k) pursuing a job that only earns them what they could have earned without that training (or perhaps a bit more, i.e. $20 per hour).
 In my experience no career is worth post-secondary education unless it has the potential to earn at least $80,000 per year.
 One huge reason for family breakup happens when both adults are working flat out outside the home, living frazzled lives, hardly at home, kids growing up without direction, and still there’s not quite enough money.
 One adult earning all the money for the family is something to shoot for, and don’t believe the lie that says every household needs two incomes these days.
 If one income is not sufficient, then it’s time to prepare yourself to deliver more value to the world so that your single income grows to be sufficient.
-Any normal adult can earn enough to hit the $80,000 per year threshold if they prepare themselves properly and work at least 40 hours each week.
+Any normal adult can earn enough to hit the $80,000 per year threshold if they prepare themselves properly and work at least 40 hours each week with diligence and energy.
 Don’t settle for less.
 One of the reasons the buying power of a full-time wage is substantially lower than when I was a boy is because too many people agree to work for less money than they need to earn.

 Consider a Heavy Equipment Career